How to make your product content readable by AI shopping agents

 Answer Engine Optimisation for Ecommerce: The Complete AEO Library

 Being cited by ChatGPT, Perplexity and Google AI Overviews is the new ranking.
-This is the full, organised AEO library for ecommerce: foundations, crawlability, schema, evidence, and measurement, with a curated map so you can start anywhere.
+The full AEO library for ecommerce: crawlability, schema, evidence and measurement.

 - Strategy